RB Leipzig eye 'final step' to first major trophy

 Defeat to Union Berlin last week has provided a reality check for Tedesco and his team, but it will not have stirred much doubt within the walls of the grand Red Bull Arena.

-Christopher Nkunku is an incredible talent - he has 30 goals and 20 assists in all competitions - while Andre Silva in attack is a potent force.
-That's before you mention Dani Almo, Yussuf Poulsen or the rest of what is arguably the most rounded squad in the Bundesliga.
+Christopher Nkunku is an incredible talent - he has 30 goals and 20 assists in all competitions - while Andre Silva is a potent force.
+That's before you mention Dani Almo, Yussuf Poulsen or the rest of what is arguably the most-rounded squad in the Bundesliga.

 "Winning a title would be a milestone for the club, the fans, the city and the entire region," added Hungary keeper Gulacsi.